 The county assessor is supposed to get property tax bills in the mail by October 1 of a given tax year.
 In some cases, the assessor may run into a few problems, forcing them to deliver the tax bills later.
 For the most part, you can expect your property tax bill to arrive sometime in October or November.
 Once you receive the bill, you can pay your taxes.
 This is obviously the preferable option for most people.

-Still, many people like to wait until the property tax deadline is closer.
+Still, many people like to wait until the property tax payment deadline is closer.
 It may give them enough time to compile the money necessary to pay the taxes.
 It may also simply be difficult to part with all that money.
 There are many people in the same boat.

 Texas is ranked #6 in the nation for the highest property taxes, according to CheatSheet.com